K-Du/Generative-Adversarial-Network/README.md

 The GAN is based on David Garcia's [code](https://github.com/david-gpu/srez) for specifically enhancing celebrity photos.
 I added some extra features and enabled it to be used for any imageset (such as MNIST digits).

-(In Progress: Updating for Tensorflow 1.0)
+(Recently updated to support Tensorflow 1.0)

 ### Dependencies
 Python